The 2175 {\AA} dust feature in star-forming galaxies at $1.3\le z\le 1.8$: the dependence on stellar mass and specific star formation rate: Results

-We next focus on both stellar mass and specific SFR (sSFR).
+We next focus on both stellar mass and sSFR.
 In order to understand the dependence of the bump strength on $M_\ast$ and sSFR separately, we measure the $k_\mathrm{bump}(\lambda)$ in stacked spectra of galaxies constructed at grid points in the $\log M_\ast$--$\log$~sSFR plane in steps of 0.1~dex in $M_\ast$ and 0.05~dex in sSFR.
 At each grid point, objects within an elliptic bin of $\Delta \log M_\ast=0.2~\mathrm{dex}$ and $\Delta \log \mathrm{sSFR}=0.1~\mathrm{dex}$ in each radius were stacked.
-Therefore the adjacent grid points partially share the same galaxies, and thus the measurements will be correlated.
+Therefore, the adjacent grid points partially share the same galaxies, and thus the measurements will be correlated.
 We limited bins to those containing $\ge 20$ galaxies so as to achieve a reasonable S/N in the stacked spectra.

 Figure \ref{fig:M_vs_sSFR_2Dbin} shows in the top row the stacked $B_k$ as a function of $M_\ast$ and sSFR.
-Across the accessible range, $B_k$ depends on both $M_\ast$ and sSFR with a stronger dependence on sSFR.
-We find that $\log B_k$ can be expressed by a linear function of $\log~M_\ast$ and $\log \mathrm{sSFR}$.
+Across the accessible range, $B_k$ depends on both $M_\ast$ and sSFR, with a stronger dependence on sSFR.
+We find that $\log B_k$ can be expressed by a linear function of $\log~M_\ast$ and $\log~\mathrm{sSFR}$.
 The best fit is given by

 which is shown in the middle panel in the top row.
-The rms of residuals in $B_k$ from this fitted surface is 0.0372 (right panel).
-The result indicates that $B_k$ decreases with increasing sSFR at fixed $M_\ast$, and increases weakly with $M_\ast$ at fixed sSFR.
-Note that this empirical functional form has been obtained from a limited region in the $M_\ast$ vs sSFR space, and thus that extrapolation of this fitted relation for galaxies lying outside the region may not be justified.
+The rms of the residuals in $B_k$ from this fitted surface is 0.0399 (right panel).
+The result indicates that $B_k$ decreases with increasing sSFR at fixed $M_\ast$ and increases weakly with $M_\ast$ at fixed sSFR.
+Note that this empirical functional form has been obtained from a limited region in the $M_\ast$ versus sSFR space; thus, extrapolation of this fitted relation for galaxies lying outside the region may not be justified.

-Figures \ref{fig:M_vs_sSFR_2Dbin} also shows in the middle row the amplitude of the absolute excess absorption, $B_A$, in the same stacking bins.
-The amplitude $B_A$ ranges from $\approx0.07$ to 0.26~mag and increases with increasing $M_\ast$ and decreases with sSFR.
+Figure \ref{fig:M_vs_sSFR_2Dbin} also shows in the middle row the amplitude of the absolute excess absorption, $B_A$, in the same stacking bins.
+The amplitude $B_A$ ranges from $\approx0.07$ to 0.25~mag, increases with increasing $M_\ast$, and decreases with sSFR.
 A linear fit to $\log B_A$ yields

-with the rms residual of $B_A$ of 0.0103~{mag}.
+with the rms residual of $B_A$ of 0.0124~{mag}.

-The bottom panels of Figure \ref{fig:M_vs_sSFR_2Dbin} show that the mean $E_\mathrm{best}(B-V)$ increases with both $M_\ast$ and sSFR.
+The bottom panels of Figure \ref{fig:M_vs_sSFR_2Dbin} show that the median $E(B-V)$ increases with both $M_\ast$ and sSFR.
 A linear fit yields